 Historical Novelist writing from a woman's perspective in the Tudor and Medieval period.
 Her Tudor novels include The Beaufort Chronicles, The Winchester Goose, The Kiss of the Concubine, Intractable Heart and A Song of Sixpence.
 Medieval novels are Peaceweaver, The Song of Heledd, and The Forest Dwellers.
 All In paperback and on Kindle.
 Judith also writes historical blogs and articles.

-I am delighted to offer THREE copies of Sexuality and its Impact on British History - the British Stripped Bare.
+I am delighted to offer TWO copies of Sexuality and its Impact on British History - the British Stripped Bare.